ml-archive/blog/source/_posts/2016-10-18-Understanding-code-signing-for-iOS-apps.md

 You can add up to 100 devices per product family per membership year to your account.
 100 iPhones, 100 iPads, 100 iPod Touch, 100 Apple Watches and 100 Apple TVs.
 To add a device to your account, you need to add its unique device ID.
 You can easily find that in Xcode, or (a bit more complicated) in iTunes.
 A detailed guide on how to add devices to your account can be found [here](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html#//apple_ref/doc/uid/TP40012582-CH30-SW10).

 ### Provisioning profiles
-The provisioning profile is the one that associates an app id with a certificate and, for development or ad hoc distribution, with some devices.
+The provisioning profile is what associates an app id with a certificate and, for development or ad hoc distribution, with some devices.
 You create the provisioning profiles on the Apple developer portal and you download them in Xcode.

 ### Usage